Definitely-not-AWS-Workshops/workshop-1-blog/content/2-High-Level-Design/1-AWS-Architecture/_index.md

 ![AWS Auto Scaling](/images/2/1/0006.svg?featherlight=false&height=100px&width=100px)

 AWS Auto Scaling helps you ensure that you have the correct number of ECS Fargate tasks available to handle the load for your application.
-You create collections of ECS Fargate tasks that run server-side AnimeHub's containers, called Auto Scaling groups.
+An Auto Scaling group contains a collection of ECS Fargate tasks that are treated as a logical grouping for the purposes of automatic scaling and management.

 {{% notice tip %}}
 Currently, your RESTfull API endpoint is exposed to the Internet.
 APIs deal with sensitive data.
 Authentication and authorization mechanisms should be implemented to protect the API endpoints by ensuring that only approved users or apps are able to manipulate the data.